o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 ### h20 (Server)

 [h20](https://www.h2o.ai/) is a software platform for big-data analysis and machine learning tasks.
 It can be run in Java, R and Python and offers APIs for building and using models for detection patterns in data.
 Inside SentiTomo it is used in the R versions and serves as a platform for running some machine learning tasks on it.
-Primiarly these are sentiment analysis tasks.
+Primarily these are sentiment analysis tasks.

 ### GraphQL (Server API)

 Because we wanted to integrate an Application Programming Interface for easy data sharing between server and client we searched for a state of the art solution and came up with [GraphQL](http://graphql.org/learn/).
 It is the definition for the combination of two things.
-On the one hand it is a query language for any existing API/connection to a database and on the other hand it is an server-side runtime for executing queries that are defined by a type system based on data from any backend storage.
+On the one hand it is a query language for any existing API/connection to a database and on the other hand it is an server-side runtime for executing queries that are defined by a type system based on data from any back end storage.
 It is actively maintained by the the open-source community, created by Facebook and said to be next big thing after REST.
 The major key part of  GraphQL is that it  can be set up on any database management system (DBSM), like on SQL-based or document based ones.
 It is not bound to any specific programming language nor to any server implementation.
 It is completely decoupled from those, which makes it easy to integrate in any existing system.
-Another advantage is, that it does not dictate your backend storage option.
-This makes it possible to easily switch the backend without affecting the existing API.
+Another advantage is, that it does not dictate your back end storage option.
+This makes it possible to easily switch the back end without affecting the existing API.
 But one of the most impressing parts is, that it solves a big issue we had with REST.
 When querying an instance in REST, this very often ended up with multiple queries to different endpoints, while with GraphQL this can be accomplished with only one request.
 For example in our use case: A query for an tweet and the corresponding author of the tweet in REST would normally result in two calls.
 One to the tweet endpoint and one the author endpoint.
 With an GraphQL based API the request can be fulfilled with only one call:

 A GraphQL service is defined by its `type definitions`.
-A sample one would look like the follwoing:
+A sample one would look like the following:
 ```
 type Query {
   tweet: Tweet